utdata/rwdir/12-explore.Rmd

 If you want to aggregate values in a column, like adding together values, or to find a mean or median, then you will want to use `group_by()` on your columns of interest, then use `summarize()` to aggregate the data in the manner you choose, like `sum()`, `mean()` or the number of rows `n()`.

 Here is an example where we use `group_by` and `summarize()` to add together values in our mixed beverage data.
-In this case, we had multiple rows for each establishment, but we wanted to add together `total_receipts()` for each name/address group.
+In this case, we had multiple rows for each name/address group, but we wanted to add together `total_receipts()` for each group.

 ```r
 receipts %>%